POWER+ICE FOOD HALL

 So Why Exactly is it Called the Power + Ice Food Hall?

-What is the Vision for the Food Offerings at Power + Ice Food Hall?
+What is the Vision for the Food & Drink Offerings at Power + Ice Food Hall?

-Six of the area’s most talented chefs all under one roof!
-Inspired to create food and drink concepts using fresh local ingredients, and an emphasis on sustainable practices.
-An incubator for local culinary talent, providing a space for chefs to experiment and collaborate.
-Small menus focus on high-quality dishes and the freshest ingredients in a casual setting (and a casual price point!).
+Small menus from many concepts focus on high-quality dishes and the freshest ingredients in a casual setting (and a casual price point!).
 A centralized bar offers craft cocktails, beer from local brewers, and hand-selected wines.
 The bar and hall is surrounded by lots of communal seating that creates a friendly, inclusive atmosphere where everyone is welcome.
 Power + Ice Food Hall is open all day for dining, drinks, celebrations, meetings, a quiet place to work or a quick bite on the go.

 Ultimately, our vision was to bring a food hall to Argenta that provides diverse, high-quality, low-impact food at a great price in an authentic, inclusive environment.
-Our general plan includes leasing six restaurant spaces while maintaining ownership and operating the bar for the entire hall.
 Food offerings will be a series of smaller spaces serving high quality, chef-driven specialty foods with a wide range of diversity at affordable prices typically found in food halls serving food counter-style.
 Our collective goal is ‘best in class’ in all offerings.
-Essentially, providing a turn-key space into a huge business opportunity for select operators.
+Essentially, providing a creative space with many food choices to satisfy all taste buds.

 Where is Power + Ice Food Hall located?